deauthe/deauth_andromeda/README.md

    - They will need to provide necessary details such as title, description, and upload the design file.

 2. **Creating NFTs:**
+   - A user can make differnet designs and submit it to us.
    - Once a design is submitted, the platform automatically creates an NFT associated with the design.
    - The NFT represents ownership and authenticity of the artwork.